RITlug/ritlug.github.io/announcements/_posts/2020-02-28-w07-fedora-fcaic.md

 Hey RITlug!

 This week is a special meeting.
-The Fedora Community Action & Impact Coordinator, Marie Nordin, will be coming to give a talk to RITlug this Friday.
+The Fedora Community Action & Impact Coordinator (FCAIC), Marie Nordin, will be coming to give a talk to RITlug this Friday.
 Marie is an active member of the [Fedora Design](https://fedoraproject.org/wiki/Design) and [Fedora Badges](https://badges.fedoraproject.org/) teams.
 One of her most recent contributions is the Fedora 31 wallpaper in conjunction with Máirín Duffy.